OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/appendix-geoview/geoview.md

 The main purpose of the GeoView package is to provide simple and flexible map displays that can be used in a variety of software applications with little or no reconfiguration.

-The GeoView package has been developed by the Open Water Foundation using Java technology.
+The GeoView package has been developed using Java technology.
 GeoView interfaces can be embedded in Java applications (e.g., use GeoView as the main window interface), can be enabled as a separate floating window (e.g., to support an application's features without being embedded in the main window),